-In other domains, such as computer vision, deep models have been shown to be vulnerable to \emph{adversarial examples}~\cite{szegedy2013intriguing, goodfellow2014explaining}.
+In other domains such as computer vision, deep models have been shown to be vulnerable to \emph{adversarial examples}~\cite{szegedy2013intriguing, goodfellow2014explaining}.
 Adversarial examples are inputs crafted by an adversary to force a trained neural model to make a certain (incorrect) prediction.
-Generation of adversarial examples was demonstrated for image classification~\cite{szegedy2013intriguing, goodfellow2014explaining, goodfellow2014generative, nguyen2015deep,mirza2014conditional, papernot2016limitations, kurakin2016adversarial, papernot2017practical, moosavi2016deepfool} and for other domains~\cite{carlini2018audio, taori2019targeted, ebrahimi2017hotflip, alzantot2018generating, alzantot2018did, belinkov2017synthetic,pruthi2019combating}.
-The basic idea underlying many of the techniques for generating adversarial examples is to add specially-crafted noise to a correctly labeled input, such that the model under attack yields a desired incorrect label when presented with the modified input (i.e., with the addition of noise).
-The idea of adding noise to a \emph{continuous object} to change the prediction of a model is relatively easy to attain mathematically.
+The generation of adversarial examples was demonstrated for image classification~\cite{szegedy2013intriguing, goodfellow2014explaining, goodfellow2014generative, nguyen2015deep,mirza2014conditional, papernot2016limitations, kurakin2016adversarial, papernot2017practical, moosavi2016deepfool} and for other domains~\cite{carlini2018audio, taori2019targeted, ebrahimi2017hotflip, alzantot2018generating, alzantot2018did, belinkov2017synthetic,pruthi2019combating}.
+The basic idea underlying many of the techniques is to add specially-crafted noise to a correctly labeled input, such that the model under attack yields a desired incorrect label when presented with the modified input (i.e., with the addition of noise).
+Adding noise to a \emph{continuous object} to change the prediction of a model is relatively easy to achieve mathematically.
 For example, for an image, this can be achieved by changing the intensity of pixel values~\cite{szegedy2013intriguing, goodfellow2014explaining}.
-Unfortunately, this does not carry over to the domain of programs, since a program is a \emph{discrete object} that has to maintain semantic properties.
+Unfortunately, this does not carry over to the domain of programs, since a program is a \emph{discrete object} that must maintain semantic properties.

-In this paper, we present a novel approach for generating adversarial examples for neural models for code.
+In this paper, we present a novel approach for generating adversarial examples for neural models of code.
 More formally: